PS213073/nuxt-portfolio/content/about.md

 ## About me

 I'm Daniel, I'm a student software developer at Summa College Eindhoven.
-I'm 25, living in Weert Netherlands with my parents and a sister.
-I'm also like to play squash 🎾.
+I'm 25, living in Weert Netherlands with my parents.
+I also like to play squash 💪.

 ## What I'm learning at the moment

 I'm learning mostly web development at the moment but sometimes also mobile app development:

 - Laravel (PHP framework)
-- Laravel & Vue & Inertia (PHP framework/JavaScript frontend framework)
+- Vue 3
 - Nuxt 3 (JavaScript Full-stack framework)
+- Inertia
 - Next.js 14 - Full-Stack
 - Flutter (Frontend UI of mobile app)
 - Dart(Logic building/backend of mobile app)